yojoseparra/work/README.md

 In the top folder structure:

-- **data**: there is a folder for data of the project called 'data'.
+- **data**: this is a data folder.
 All comma separated files (.csv) are stored. this format opens easily with excel.
 All outputs and graphs come from this data.
 - **docs**: contains documents and this folder might not be of interest for this project.
 - **out**: It contains the tabular outputs presented in PDF and Word.
 - **plot**: this is the output graphs folder.
-It contains only plots
+It contains only plots.

+All documents hereunder can be directly accessed in this folders.
+Notice that I preffer having a look at data in the .CSVs or Word format, this this reason I added this documents here.
+PDFs are just for preview purposes and I discourage reading directly from them as rendering might be of low quality.

 # The Questions